-A. It is the intent of the ARIC to be open with the public concerning data collection practices when such openness will not jeopardize ongoing criminal investigative activities.
-All Partner Agencies will make this Privacy Policy available to the public upon request.

-- B. Partner Agencies will adopt and comply with internal policies and procedures requiring the agency, its personnel, contractors, and users to: - (1) Have and enforce policies for discovering and reporting violations of the ARIC Privacy Policy, including taking appropriate action when violations are found; - (2) Provide training, as agreed to by the Executive Board, to personnel authorized to use the ARIC justice information sharing network regarding the ARIC's requirements and policies for information gathering, submission, collection, use, storage, and disclosure; - (3) Make available to the public the agency's internal policies and procedures regarding privacy, civil rights, and civil liberties protection as required by the Texas Public Information Act; - (4) Cooperate with periodic, random audits by representatives of the ARIC justice information sharing system; and - (5) Designate an individual within the Partner Agency to receive reports of alleged errors in information that originated from the Partner Agency.

-C. The ARIC Operational Management Team will adopt procedures and practices, approved by the Executive Board, by which it can ensure a proper evaluation of the compliance of users with user responsibilities under the provisions of this policy and applicable law.
+- A. It is the intent of the ARIC to be open with the public concerning data collection practices when such openness will not jeopardize ongoing criminal investigative activities.
+All Partner Agencies will make this Privacy Policy available to the public upon request. - B. Partner Agencies will adopt and comply with internal policies and procedures requiring the agency, its personnel, contractors, and users to: - (1) Have and enforce policies for discovering and reporting violations of the ARIC Privacy Policy, including taking appropriate action when violations are found; - (2) Provide training, as agreed to by the Executive Board, to personnel authorized to use the ARIC justice information sharing network regarding the ARIC's requirements and policies for information gathering, submission, collection, use, storage, and disclosure; - (3) Make available to the public the agency's internal policies and procedures regarding privacy, civil rights, and civil liberties protection as required by the Texas Public Information Act; - (4) Cooperate with periodic, random audits by representatives of the ARIC justice information sharing system; and - (5) Designate an individual within the Partner Agency to receive reports of alleged errors in information that originated from the Partner Agency. - C. The ARIC Operational Management Team will adopt procedures and practices, approved by the Executive Board, by which it can ensure a proper evaluation of the compliance of users with user responsibilities under the provisions of this policy and applicable law.
 This will include logging access of these systems and annual and periodic auditing of these systems, so as to not establish a pattern of the audits.
-These audits will be mandated and a record of the audits will be maintained by the Privacy Officer of the agency.

-D. The ARIC's personnel or other authorized users shall report violations or suspected violations of center policies relating to protected information to the ARIC Privacy Officer.
+These audits will be mandated and a record of the audits will be maintained by the Privacy Officer of the agency. - D. The ARIC's personnel or other authorized users shall report violations or suspected violations of center policies relating to protected information to the ARIC Privacy Officer.
 The Privacy Officer shall report violations to the Center Director in a timely manner.
 The ARIC Privacy Officer will also be responsible for receiving and responding to inquiries and complaints about privacy, civil rights, and civil liberties protections in the information systems maintained or accessed by the ARIC.
-The Privacy Officer can be contacted through the ARIC Web site.

-E. The ARIC will annually conduct an audit and inspection of the information contained in its criminal intelligence system.
-The audit will be conducted by the ARIC Operational Management Team or a designated independent panel.
-The audit authority has the option of conducting a random audit, without announcement, at any time and without prior notice to the ARIC.
-This audit will be conducted in such a manner as to protect the confidentiality, sensitivity, and privacy of the ARIC's criminal intelligence system.

-F. The ARIC Executive Board will prepare an annual report to the City Council regarding Privacy Policy and data access issues as well as audit results.
+The Privacy Officer can be contacted through the ARIC Web site. - E. The ARIC will annually conduct an audit and inspection of the information contained in its criminal intelligence system.
+The audit will be conducted as a peer audit by a peer fusion center nationally recognized by the Department of Homeland Security.
+Audit personnel will have right-to-know/need-to-know authority from their respective center.
+Additionally, the ARIC Operational Management Team has the option of conducting a random audit, without announcement, at any time and without prior notice to the ARIC.
+All audits will be conducted in such a manner as to protect the confidentiality, sensitivity, and privacy of the ARIC's criminal intelligence system. - F. The ARIC Executive Board will prepare an annual report to the City Council regarding Privacy Policy and data access issues as well as audit results.